LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/seems-like-a-party-on-heaven.md

 &nbsp;

-Sanity is broken by snow,
+Sanity is broken by snow;

-you, Mr void,
+you, Mr Void; you, Mr Abyss,

 shattered my bones,

 asleep on the floor;

-from somebody's rooftop
+somebody's rooftop;

 my body is long gone.